confidential-containers/confidential-containers/quickstart.md

 - *kata-clh* - standard kata runtime using the cloud hypervisor
 - *kata-qemu* - same as kata
 - *kata-qemu-coco-dev* - standard kata runtime using the QEMU hypervisor including all CoCo building blocks for a non CC HW
-- *kata-qemu-sev* - using QEMU, and support for AMD SEV HW
 - *kata-qemu-snp* - using QEMU, and support for AMD SNP HW
 - *kata-qemu-tdx* -using QEMU, and support Intel TDX HW based on what's provided by [Ubuntu](https://github.com/canonical/tdx) and [CentOS 9 Stream](https://sigs.centos.org/virt/tdx/).